Need an Electronic Filing Service Provider (EFSP)? See the EFSP comparison table

 8. How do I submit proposed orders?
 The District Clerk has made “Proposed Order” as a filing code.
 You will need to select “Proposed Order” as your filing code.
 Your submission will be forwarded to the court coordinator for review.
 The coordinator will add a note to the document regarding whether the proposed order will be submitted to the court for signature or will not be signed for some reason.
 The District Clerk’s office will “accept” the document which will provide you with the information regarding your submission.
 If the proposed order is signed by the Court, a copy will be emailed for faxed to you.
 Please do not e-file orders on a case with a hearing, you will need to present your order to the judge at the hearing.
 This business process may possibly change so please check back for any updates.

 9. There is not a "filing code" which fits my document title exactly.
 What do I choose?
 Search by the keyword of your document.
-Ex: Motion, Petition, Request, Affidavit, Certificate, etc. The clerk will modify your selection to reflect the closest title match for entry into the case management system.
+Example: Motion, Petition, Request, Affidavit, or Certificate.
+The clerk will modify your selection to reflect the closest title match for entry into the case management system.

 10. What if I am not sure if my document requires a filing fee?
 Please call the clerk prior to your submission.
 A "hold" is placed on the total funds at the time of submission.
 Although the clerk may have the authority to add additional fees, the amount is not guaranteed therefore your submission will probably be rejected.